In vitro fertilization

-- Passing a small amount of clear or bloody fluid shortly after the procedure — due to the swabbing of the cervix before the embryo transfer
+- Passing a small amount of clear or bloody fluid shortly after the procedure.
+This is due to the swabbing of the cervix before the embryo transfer.

-If you develop moderate or severe pain after the embryo transfer, contact your doctor.
-He or she will evaluate you for complications such as infection, twisting of an ovary (ovarian torsion) and severe ovarian hyperstimulation syndrome.
+Call your care team if you have moderate or severe pain, or heavy bleeding from the vagina after the embryo transfer.
+You'll likely to need to get checked for complications such as infection, twisting of an ovary and ovarian hyperstimulation syndrome.

-- If you're pregnant, your doctor will refer you to an obstetrician or other pregnancy specialist for prenatal care.
+- If you're pregnant, you'll likely be referred to an obstetrician or other pregnancy specialist for prenatal care.

 - If you're not pregnant, you'll stop taking progesterone and likely get your period within a week.
-If you don't get your period or you have unusual bleeding, contact your doctor.
-If you're interested in attempting another cycle of in vitro fertilization (IVF), your doctor might suggest steps you can take to improve your chances of getting pregnant through IVF.
+Call your care team if you don't get your period or if you have unusual bleeding.
+If you'd like to try another cycle of IVF, your care team might suggest steps you can take to improve your chances of getting pregnant next time.

 The chances of giving birth to a healthy baby after using IVF depend on various factors, including:

 - Maternal age.
 The younger you are, the more likely you are to get pregnant and give birth to a healthy baby using your own eggs during IVF.
-Women age 41 and older are often counseled to consider using donor eggs during IVF to increase the chances of success.
+Often, people 40 and older are counseled to think about using donor eggs during IVF to boost the chances of success.

 - Embryo status.
-Transfer of embryos that are more developed is associated with higher pregnancy rates compared with less developed embryos (day two or three).
-However, not all embryos survive the development process.
-Talk with your doctor or other care provider about your specific situation.
+Transfer of embryos that are more developed is linked with higher pregnancy rates compared with less-developed embryos.
+But not all embryos survive the development process.
+Talk with your care team about your specific situation.

 - Reproductive history.
-Women who've previously given birth are more likely to be able to get pregnant using IVF than are women who've never given birth.
-Success rates are lower for women who've previously used IVF multiple times but didn't get pregnant.
+People who've given birth before are more likely to be able to get pregnant using IVF than are people who've never given birth.
+Success rates are lower for people who've already tried IVF multiple times but didn't get pregnant.

 - Cause of infertility.
-Having a normal supply of eggs increases your chances of being able to get pregnant using IVF.
-Women who have severe endometriosis are less likely to be able to get pregnant using IVF than are women who have unexplained infertility.
+Having an average supply of eggs raises your chances of being able to get pregnant using IVF.
+People who have severe endometriosis are less likely to be able to get pregnant using IVF than are those who have infertility without a clear cause.

 - Lifestyle factors.
-Women who smoke typically have fewer eggs retrieved during IVF and may miscarry more often.
-Smoking can lower a woman's chance of success using IVF by 50 percent.
-Obesity can decrease your chances of getting pregnant and having a baby.
-Use of alcohol, recreational drugs, excessive caffeine and certain medications also can be harmful.
+Smoking can lower the chance of success with IVF.
+Often, people who smoke have fewer eggs retrieved during IVF and may miscarry more often.
+Obesity also can lower the chances of getting pregnant and having a baby.
+Use of alcohol, drugs, too much caffeine and certain medicines also can be harmful.

-Talk with your doctor about any factors that apply to you and how they may affect your chances of a successful pregnancy.
+Talk with your care team about any factors that apply to you and how they may affect your chances of a successful pregnancy.